ROCm/rocBLAS/docs/source/clients.rst

 rocblas-test
 ============

 rocblas-test is used in performing rocBLAS unit tests and it uses Googletest framework.
+Random integer initialization is the default initialization used for input vectors and matrices with values in the range of (1, 10) when running rocblas-test.

 The tests are in 4 categories: